-- Notify the State Department of Public Health. - Notify the Dean, Student Development.
-The Dean will inform the President and VP of Institutional Advancement. - Campus will be declared quarantined if an epidemic situation is confirmed by the State Department of Public Health. - Notify the Office of Human Resources. - Notify the University community and the public. - State Department of Public Health will administer immunization(s) if available as preventative treatment.
-Students and personnel will receive the immunization(s) according to age and/or possible exposure. - Person(s) providing essential services to the University must show proof of immunization or be provided with protective equipment before allowed on campus. - The State Department of Public Health will determine when the quarantine is lifted.
+- Notify the State Department of Public Health. - Notify the VP, Student Services.
+They will inform the President and Presidents Cabinet - Campus will be declared quarantined if an epidemic situation is confirmed by the State Department of Public Health. - Notify the Office of Human Resources. - Notify the University community and the public. - State Department of Public Health will administer immunization(s) if available as preventative treatment.
+Students and personnel will receive the immunization(s) according to age and/or possible exposure. - Person(s) providing essential services to the University must show proof of immunization or be provided with protective equipment before allowed on campus. - The State Department of Public Health will determine when the quarantine is lifted. - If further action is needed, activate the infectious disease preparedness plan